ziadat69/Cisco/04- University System Network/README.md

 # Skyline University Network Design Project

-This project implements a secure, scalable, and organized network topology for Albion University, which consists of two campuses located 20 miles apart.
+This project implements a secure, scalable, and organized network topology for Skyline University, which consists of two campuses located 20 miles apart.

 ## Network Overview